How to Seal a Wooden Window Frame

 9. Use a Stainable Sealant

 If you want the sealant to match the color of the wood, you will need to use a stainable sealant.
 Stainable sealants are available in a variety of colors.
 Choose a color that closely matches the color of the wood.
 Apply the sealant with a brush or a roller.
 Allow the sealant to dry for 24 hours before staining it.
-Stain the sealant with a matching color of wood stain.
+Stain the sealant with a matching wood stain color.
 Allow the stain to dry for 24 hours before applying a top coat of sealant.

 Use a Stainable Sealant